Universal-Connect-Project/ucw-app/README.md

 ## Authentication

-The expressjs endpoints that are exposed in these repositories do not provide any authentication.
+The Express.js endpoints that are exposed in these repositories do not provide any authentication.
 You will need to fork the repo if you want to add your own authentication.